bhavya-the-coder/SORA_Project/README.md

 # Future Improvements

-Possible future enhancements:
+Possible future enhancements include:

-* Add detailed execution logs
-* Store reports in cloud storage
+* Store historical reports in cloud storage
-* Add notifications for failed runs
+* Add automatic notifications for failed workflows
-* Create a dashboard for SORA trends
+* Build a dashboard to visualize SORA trends
+* Containerize the application using Docker
+* Add unit and integration tests
-* Deploy as a web application
+* Package the project as a reusable Python application

 ---

 # Author

-Bhavya
+**Bhavya**

 ---

 # License

-This project is for personal automation and learning purposes.
+This project is intended for personal automation, educational purposes, and learning GitHub Actions, Selenium, and Python automation.